Last Updated Aug 8, 2017 · Written by Jaclyn Fitzgerald

 When it comes to building materials, one that you’ve probably heard of but not know exactly what it is is uPVC.
-There’s no need to wonder any longer as we demystify uPVC in this article, telling you everything you need to know.
+There’s no need to wonder any longer as we demystify uPVC in this article, telling you everything you need to know and why your local builders choose to use this material.

 uPVC actually stands for unplasticised polyvinyl chloride. uPVC is also commonly known as rigid PVC and it is called this because it is hard and does not flex.
 This material doesn’t not contain any phthalates or BPA, so it is actually quite safe. uPVC is so stable and safe that it is actually used to make dental retainers and mouthguards!